Nuaim00/ElectricityCalculator/README.md

-A simple vanilla PHP app to calculate:
+A vanilla PHP app to calculate:

 \- Power (kW)